 Instructions

 - Step 1: Combine sugar and milk.
-Place white sugar and the evaporated milk in a large saucepan over medium heat.
+Place 5 cups of white sugar and 1 can of evaporated milk in a large saucepan over medium heat.
 Bring the mixture to a boil, and boil for 9 minutes exactly.

 - Step 2: Prep the pan.
 While the mixture is coming to a boil, line two 9 x 9 pans with parchment paper or wax paper.

 - Step 3: Melt chocolate.
-Turn the heat down to low, and add the chocolate chips, marshmallow creme, and butter.
+Turn the heat down to low, and add 3 cups of chocolate chips, 1 jar of marshmallow creme, and ½ cup of butter.
 Stir constantly until the mixture is completely melted and smooth.

 - Step 4: Add nuts and vanilla.
-Remove from heat and mix in vanilla extract and walnuts.
+Remove from heat and mix in 2 teaspoons of vanilla extract and 1½ cups of chopped walnuts.
 Stir with a rubber spatula until well incorporated.

 - Step 5: Pour in pan.
 Working quickly before the fudge cools, pour the fudge mixture evenly into the prepared pan.
-Sprinkle reserved crushed walnuts or festive sprinkles over the top of the fudge.
+Sprinkle the reserved ½ cup of crushed walnuts or Christmas sprinkles over the fudge.

 - Step 7: Cut and serve.
-Remove the fudge from the pan by lifting it out using the overhang of parchment paper.
-Place on a cutting board, and cut it into 1-inch pieces with a sharp knife and serve.
+Remove the fudge from the square pan by lifting it out using the overhang of parchment paper.
+Place on a cutting board, cut it into 1-inch pieces with a sharp knife, and serve.

 Video